Exploring Ancient Drowned Landscapes

 This is original stonework from the gable wall to the Parish Church: the lower picture is a panel built in to the modern Apparition Chapel wall.
 The statements made by the 15 witnesses who saw the vision at the wall in 1879 are fully documented here – an official Commission of Enquiry was held by the Catholic Church in that same year and concluded . . . the words of the witnesses were trustworthy and satisfactory . . . a further investigation in 1936 interviewed the then surviving witnesses, who corroborated what they had seen.
 Mary Byrne, who was 29 at the time of the apparition and 86 during the second enquiry said . . .
 I am clear about everything I have said and I make this statement knowing I am going before my God . . .
 She died shortly afterwards.
 John Curry, the youngest witness, was 5 in 1879.
 The child said . . . he saw images, beautiful images, the Blessed Virgin and St Joseph.
 He could state no more than that he saw the fine images and the light, and heard the people talk of them, and stood upon the wall to see them . . .
 He confirmed his memories when interviewed in new York for the 1936 enquiry.

 Over a million people a year come to Knock, in search of faith, enlightenment, cures perhaps: or just out of curiosity.
 It is a place with a great sense of purpose – and long may it continue.
 As a (now retired) church architect I was distinctly struck by the enormous Basilica which was constructed initially in the 1970s and which has been refurbished very recently.
 It is spectacular in its size and scale and is fittingly furnished with powerful works of art.
-In particular I was impressed by the large, harrowing, painted Stations of the Cross: unfortunately – and strangely – I can find no record anywhere of the artist.
+In particular I was impressed by the large, harrowing, painted Stations of the Cross, the work of Mayo artist, Ger Sweeney.

 If you have a spare couple of hours it’s worth finding and watching this entertaining and fair-minded documentary about Knock, made by RTÉ in 2016: